Stocks end mixed on Wall Street, holding on to most of the gains they made earlier in the week

+The S&P 500 edged up 0.1% after wavering between small gains and losses much of the day.
+Most of the stocks in the index lost ground, but solid gains for several heavyweight technology companies like Nvidia helped counter a decline in health care and other sectors.

+The Dow Jones Industrial Average slipped 0.2%, while the Nasdaq composite rose 0.7%.

-The majority of stocks in the S&P 500 lost ground, but several big technology stocks helped counter the losses.
-Super Micro Computer surged 16.8% after signing a partnership agreement with Saudi Arabian data center company DataVolt.
-Advanced Micro Devices jumped 4.3% after announcing a $6 billion stock buyback program.
+Super Micro Computer surged 15.7% after signing a partnership agreement with Saudi Arabian data center company DataVolt.
+Advanced Micro Devices gained 4.7% after announcing a $6 billion stock buyback program.

 The market has been relatively steady since its surge on Monday, which came after the U.S. and China entered a 90-day pause in their trade war.
 The market gained some more ground on Tuesday after the government reported that inflation unexpectedly cooled across the country in April.
 Additional updates on inflation and retail sales are expected on Thursday.